Canadarago Lake: Fishing

 One of the lake’s biggest attractions is fishing.
 There are many species of fish in the lake including alewife, chain pickerel, common carp, cutlip minnow, golden shiner, satinfin shiner, bridle shiner, common shiner, blackchin shiner, spottail shiner, bluntnose minnow, eastern blacknose dace, longnose dace, rudd, creek chub, fallfish, pearl dace, white sucker, creek chubsucker, shorthead redhorse, yellow bullhead, brown bullhead, banded killifish, rock bass, redbreast sunfish, pumpkinseed, bluegill, black crappie and tessellated darter, with tiger muskie, smallmouth bass, largemouth bass, black bass, yellow perch, walleye, and brown trout being the most popular to fish.
-In recent years yellow perch and other fishing in this lake have deteriorated due to over introduction of small bait fish by NYSDEC.
 The lake is accessed by a State-owned hard-surface boat launch on the west side off State Route 28.
 The lake’s Walleye population is being supplemented with approximately 40,000 Walleyes four to five inches in length (NYS Department of Environmental Conservation).
 They are being supplemented annually through 2016, where they will be re-evaluated and most likely stocked once every two to three years.
 During the summer, there are multiple bass tournaments to show off who can catch the most impressive sized bass.
 Ice fishing is also permitted during the winter months.

 There are different regulations for fishing on the lake including a catch limit and season.
 Black Bass season goes from December 1 to the third Saturday in June and there is a limit of 5 fish per day.
 The walleye season goes from the first Saturday in May to March 15.
 In 2017, the walleye harvest limit was raised from the statewide regulation to 18 in minimum size and 3 per day, as opposed to a 15 in minimum size and 5 per day in most other New York lakes.
 The special regulation will be kept for walleye until number of age 3 is improved.
 As for Yellow Perch, the season is open all year and a limit of 25 per day, as opposed to a limit of 50 on most other New York lakes.
-In recent years yellow perch and other fishing in this lake have deteriorated due to over introduction of small bait fish by NYSDEC.